Corallo/Chess-bot/README.md

-# Chess-bot
+# Corallotto Chess Bot

-This repo contains my bot that plays chess on chesss.com
+Corallotto is my simple chess bot that plays on chess.com At the moment he reached an Elo of 811

 ## To Do